 o

 This gated community was developed in the 1970s and spreads across nearly 2,500 rolling, wooded acres.
 There are 19 separate neighborhoods, and each one has its own characteristics.
 All homes, which come in all sorts of sizes and colors, sit next to a golf course, the lake or are tucked in the woods.
 Many residences were built 35 or 40 years ago.
 They are solid and sound but not all have up-to-date design features.

-Prices begin in the high-$200,000s.
-The HOA fee is about $70 per month.
+Prices begin in the mid-$200,000s.
+The HOA fee is about $50 to $80 per month for most homes.
 Homeowners also choose from a variety of club membership levels, including golf membership, sports membership and dining membership.
 Please verify these prices with a Realtor as they may change.

+o